wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 :::row:::
   :::column span="4":::
     Crystal is a full-stack developer and software architect specializing in C# and .NET.
-She has written and designed many of Green Leaf’s applications but is getting stretched thin by all the new requests.
+She has written and designed many of Green Leaf's applications but is getting stretched thin by all the new requests.
 Crystal is familiar with Power Apps at a high-level and is eager to learn how she can use her existing skills to empower Citizen Developers.
   :::column-end:::
   :::column:::
     ![Cartoon depiction of Crystal](../../shared/media/crystal.png)